What is a scholarship?

 When will you know if I receive a scholarship award?

-Students selected for a scholarship based on the completion of the General Scholarship Application are notified through EagleConnect, UNT's official email service.
+Students selected for a scholarship based on their profile in the Eagle Scholarship Portal are notified through EagleConnect, UNT's official email service.
 Monitor EagleConnect and my.unt.edu for award information.
 Most awards will be announced by late June for the Fall semester.

 Each department on campus makes departmental scholarship award decisions.
 Award information is coordinated with SFAS to post the awards to the student's account.